AownAli-SE/backend-test-task/README.md

 NPM version >= 10.7.x
 Yarn version >= 1.22.x

-Step 1: Install Node.js, NPM and Yarn in your system.
+1. Install Node.js, NPM and Yarn in your system.
-Step 2: Clone the repo from https://github.com/AownAli-SE/backend-test-task Step 3: Install dependencies by executing command: yarn install Step 4: Install and start MongoDB server.
-You can use any MongoDB client (Atlas, shell or Compass) Step 5: Create an env file with the name: .env.development or copy .env.example file and rename it Step 6: Define all variables in .env.development file according to the .env.example file Step 4: Run project by executing command: yarn dev
+2. Clone the repo from https://github.com/AownAli-SE/backend-test-task
+3. Install dependencies by executing command: yarn install
+4. Install and start MongoDB server.
+You can use any MongoDB client (Atlas, shell or Compass)
+5. Create an env file with the name: .env.development or copy .env.example file and rename it
+6. Define all variables in .env.development file according to the .env.example file
+7. Run project by executing command: yarn dev

 ### Important Packages Used